 I told him I pick to stay up here and learn how to pitch out of the bullpen.

-MMO: You finished your career 10th all-time among pitchers in games at 1,042.
+MMO: You finished your career 10th all-time among pitchers in game appearances with 1,042.
 What does that number mean to you?

 LaTroy: When I got to like 850 appearances I really felt like I had a chance to get to 1,000.
 When I looked at the short list of guys who pitched in Major League Baseball who made it to 1,000, that become one of my goals towards the end of my career.
 I was able to fulfill that goal in 2014 in my last appearance of the season.
 That was pretty cool.

-MMO: Playing for 11 different organizations in your career, was it difficult for you to be on the move and relocate as often as you did?
+MMO: Playing for eleven different organizations in your career, was it difficult for you to be on the move and relocate as often as you did?

 I didn’t look at it as a negative, I looked at it as a chance to meet new people: front office people, teammates, coaches, grounds crew, security guards, and vendors.
 You get a chance to meet all new people as opposed to just knowing the people in my hometown where I played in Minnesota and the other teams that we played against.